flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/calls.md

     - An "EMERGENCY CALL" message appears on all flight attendant indication panels.
     - A high/low chime sounds through all loudspeakers.

 - These calls will be reset when the flight attendant/ground crew press the reset switch.
-The emergency call is reset by turning it from ON to OFF
+The emergency call is reset by turning it from ON to OFF.

 ---